MattKuebrich/teensy-audio-objects/stkeffect/README.md

 I know, a version of FreeVerb is already part of the Teensy Audio Library, although the STK version here differs in a few ways.
 It supports stereo input (and stereo output) and has the extra "width" and "freeze" functions.
 That said, unlike the Teensy version, it's unoptimized.
 On my Teensy 4.1, it uses 8.6% CPU vs 5.4% while using the stock (AudioEffectFreeverbStereo) effect.

 ## LentPitShift issue
-LentPitShift doesn't work well and spikes the CPU near 100%.
+LentPitShift doesn't work well and spikes the CPU near 100% on a Teensy 4.1.
 That said, it also doesn't run well using STK on my computer either.
 I'm keeping it here for completeness and in case anyone want to make it better.

 ## Audio Connections